Frobeniusnorm/adt-interpreter/README.md

               | false else
 ...
 ```
 It's possible to overload operations (define multiple operations with the same name), as long as they have different parameters and can be distinguished by them.
 This additionally requires variables in axioms to stand at positions where their type can be unambiguously be determined.
+Alternatively you can use namespaces
+to differentiate operations with the same name with the syntax `<ADT Name>.<Operation Name>`.

 ## TODOs
  - ~~if - cases as braces~~ (will be included in new release soon)
  - ~~Operation Overloading inside adts~~ (will be included in new release soon)
- - Namespace Declerations
+ - ~~Namespace Declerations~~ (will be included in new release soon)
  - Generic Types
  - More tests
  - Help command